Intellectual Honesty Policy

 - use only materials or equipment that has been approved for use during a test or exam;

-- refrain from communication of any form to fellow students.
+- refrain from communication in any form to fellow students; and

-- create and submit for marks, original work that has been completed through their own or their group's effort(s);
+and submit for marks original work that has been completed through their own or their group’s effort(s);and

-- credit the creative and intellectual efforts of others (cite sources/information).
+- credit the creative and intellectual efforts of others.

 Consequences of Intellectual Dishonesty

 Copying another’s answers, sharing one’s answers, bringing in copied information, or using electronic equipment inappropriately on a test or examination may result in one or more of the following: